SGpp/DisCoTec/paper.md

-Higher-dimensional problems (by which we typically mean more than three space dimensions and one time dimension) quickly require infeasible amounts of computational resources such as memory and core-h---they are haunted by the so-called curse of dimensionality.
+Higher-dimensional problems (by which we typically mean more than three space dimensions and one time dimension) quickly require infeasible amounts of computational resources such as memory and core-hours---they are haunted by the so-called curse of dimensionality.
 An example of this are high-fidelity plasma simulations in the field of confined fusion research.